uppuluti-akshay/uppuluti-akshay/README.md

 ## About Me

-I am a passionate Software Development Engineer in Test (SDET) with a strong background in C#.
+I am a passionate **Test Automation Engineer**  with a strong background in C#.
 I have extensive experience in developing and maintaining automated test frameworks, writing test scripts, and ensuring the quality of software products through rigorous testing.

 - 🔭 I’m currently working on enhancing my automation skills and contributing to open-source projects.
 - 🌱 I’m currently learning advanced C# techniques and exploring new testing tools.